Convertible corporate bonds are very similar to convertible preferred stocks, with a few key differences.

 A corporate bond has a conversion ratio of 20:1 and is purchased for 90.
 What is the parity price of the common stock?

-A $900 bond converted into 20 shares of common stock results in a $45 common stock cost per share.
-If the stock trades in the market at any price above $45, the investor realizes a profit.
-In the example above, the stock’s market price was $60, which provided a $15 per share profit.
+A $900 bond converted into 20 shares produces an effective cost of $45 per share.
+If the stock trades above $45, conversion produces a profit.
+In the earlier example, the stock traded at $60, which is a $15 per share difference.

 A 10%, $1,000 par convertible corporate bond with a conversion price of $20 is purchased at 110.
 The common stock is currently trading at $25.
 What is the parity price of the stock?